11 December 2020

 Heritage and USQ today announced the establishment of the Heritage Bank Peter Cleary Memorial Scholarship, which will assist a second-year student from rural or remote Queensland area doing a business or commerce degree at USQ.

 Heritage will donate $100,000 to help establish the endowment fund over the next three years.
-USQ will donate $200,000 in that time, bringing the total in the endowment fund to $300,000.
+USQ will match Heritage’s donation at 2:1, bringing the total in the endowment fund to $300,000.

 That fund will finance the annual scholarship in perpetuity.